MasutaniLab/choreonoid_ros_control_sample/README.md

 - Based on https://qiita.com/FAL19/items/7b4a491e2399aa5cf7c9

-- However, URDF for body ans new ROS control plugin.
+- However, URDF for body and new ROS control plugin.

 - Install
   ```